 My idea is really rough, do I have to develop it further before submitting?
 We like rough ideas!
 This is not about a finished idea but the promise of a great one.
 Getting it up on its feet is the first step the development process.
 Don't worry if you haven't figured everything out, you can ask the audience to feedback their thoughts.

-We encourage a range of ideas from across a spectrum of genres, but if you are ever unsure or just want to chat to someone about your idea before submitting you can get in touch with Hannah Bevan.
+We encourage a range of ideas from across a spectrum of genres, but if you are ever unsure or just want to chat to someone about your idea before submitting you can get in touch with Emily Moseley.

 At each evening we present four 10-15 minute extracts or readings of pieces in development, selected by our artist development team via a simple open submission process.
 Please read the Application Guidelines which outlines what information we need from you in your proposal and how we assess and select ideas.

 Applications are currently open!
-We are loking for hidden stories, histories and people to coincide with our Now-here: Hidden Histories Festival.
-Deadline is 8th June for applications.
+We are loking for stories about Women and Power to coincide with our production Women and Power.
+Deadline is 3rd September for applications.

 Actors and Directors

 From time to time there may be playwrights or artists looking to connect with collaborators for the development and showing of their work at Experiment.
-If you are an actor or director who would like to be considered for Experiment, please get in touch with Studio Producer, Hannah Bevan.
+If you are an actor or director who would like to be considered for Experiment, please get in touch with Emily Moseley.

 Tenancy is our more in-depth research and development programme, designed to offer you space and time to develop a project, an in-kind investment to support a funding application, and perhaps some tailored feedback and producing advice on your work.